stanton119/data-analysis/README.md

     *   Greykite
 *   PCA via embedding layer
 *   NN to predict tempo from song, generate dummy dataset
+    *   NN to predict tab from music sections
 *   Word embeddings plot with hiplot
     *   Plot with PCA first and compare with hiplot
 *   Compare linear regression MC dropout to theoretical results